|

 may ease early iron deficiency damage - Science Daily, 2/2/11 -

-development -- they suffer brain damage at least through early adulthood, and
+period of brain development -- they suffer brain damage at least through early

-syndrome.
-People who become iron deficient after three years of age can recover
+restless leg syndrome.
+People who become iron deficient after three years of age

-by taking iron supplements ... iron deficiency has a major hit on dopamine
+can recover by taking iron supplements ... iron deficiency has a major hit on

 -